Paul Greengrass' unrealized projects: Untitled Civil War crossover film

 Also in 2010, Greengrass was in talks to direct a Marvel Comics crossover film for 20th Century Fox with Zack Stentz and Ashley Edward Miller writing a screenplay loosely based on the comic book Civil War that would feature X-Men, Fantastic Four, Daredevil and Deadpool, but Stentz revealed that the project was put on hold indefinitely due to scheduling conflicts and the success of X-Men: First Class.

 Cleopatra

-In 2011, Greengrass was offered to direct the 3D feature film adaptation of Stacy Schiff's novel Cleopatra: A Life with Brian Helgeland writing the screenplay, Angelina Jolie portraying Cleopatra, and Scott Rudin producing for distributor Columbia Pictures, but in 2017, Denis Villeneuve was in talks to direct the 3D historical epic feature film adaptation of Stacy Schiff's novel Cleopatra: A Life with Helgeland, Eric Roth, and David Scarpa writing the screenplay, Jolie's involvement being up in the air, and Rudin & Amy Pascal producing the film for Columbia.
+In 2011, Greengrass was offered to direct the 3D feature film adaptation of Stacy Schiff's novel Cleopatra: A Life with Brian Helgeland writing the screenplay, Angelina Jolie portraying Cleopatra, and Scott Rudin producing for Columbia Pictures, but by September 2017, Denis Villeneuve was in talks to direct the project with Helgeland, Eric Roth, and David Scarpa having contributed to the screenplay, Jolie's involvement being up in the air, and Rudin and Amy Pascal producing the film for Columbia.